iheboueslati909/soulseekScript/readme.md

 Function:
 Performs the "paste-enter" (search) action into Soulseek.

+**User module integration**

+Status: not started.

+Function:
+Keeps history for searched tracks , and maybe other featues.

 # Current concerns
 - For the batch script to work, Soulseek's window must be open in the taskbar (it doesn't matter if it's in the background).